Michael Vey: The Prisoner of Cell 25

-Michael Vey: The Prisoner of Cell 25 is a 2011 young adult/science fiction novel by Richard Paul Evans, the first book in a octology published by Glenn Beck's owned Mercury Ink.
-The story follows Michael Vey, a teenager with the ability to pulse or surge electricity out of his hands, as he ventures to California to rescue his mother from a bad organization.
+Michael Vey: The Prisoner of Cell 25 is a 2011 young adult/science fiction novel by Richard Paul Evans, the first title of both the Michael Vey heptalogy and to be published by Glenn Beck's owned Mercury Ink.
+The novel follows Michael Vey, a teenager with the ability to pulse or surge electricity out of his hands, as he ventures to California to rescue his mother from an organization known as Elgen.

 Synopsis

 Michael Vey is a teenager with Tourette's syndrome and electrical abilities that allow him to shock through direct contact.
 He manages to remain inconspicuous and "normal" until his school bullies attack him, causing him to lose control and shock them in front of popular cheerleader Taylor Ridley.
 Michael worries that Taylor will tell everyone what she saw, but when she seeks him out over the next few days, Michael figures out that she also has electrical abilities.
 Michael, Taylor, and Ostin, Michael's genius best friend, form a small club called the "Electroclan".

 Michael and Taylor discover that they were both born at the Pasadena General hospital in California within a few days of each other, and that many infants born in that same time in the same hospital mysteriously died.
 They also discover that Michael and Taylor are being tracked by a secret organization called the Elgen, who are also linked to the deaths at the hospital.
 Michael and Taylor receive scholarships from an "Elgen Academy".
 When Michael tells his mother about the scholarship on his birthday a few days later, she becomes frightened, and while making their way out of the restaurant they were eating at, a man attempts to rob them.
 Michael shocks him unconscious, and another man appears, accompanied by two teenagers.
 The man identifies himself as Dr. James Hatch, and he is aware about Michael's abilities.
 The teenagers with him also have special electrical abilities.
 They proceed to shock Michael's mother and make Michael pass out.